Category

 Read article

-Post GD&T Training Journey: How do I keep on learning?
+GD&T Training Journey: How do I keep on learning?

-The most frequently asked questions I’ve heard as an instructor, after a “GD&T Fundamentals” class, is either “How do I keep learning more?” or “How do we implement (deploy or integrate) GD&T usage in our design department?”
-The answer to the first question hinges often on the answer to the second question.
-Both answers will affect my response to the individual student.
-My initial response is “use what you’ve just learned and share it, as soon as possible!”
-It is…
+As an instructor, one of the most frequently asked questions I’ve heard after a “GD&T Fundamentals” class is: How do I keep learning GD&T more?
+How do we implement, deploy, or integrate GD&T usage in our department?
+The answer to the first question often depends on the answer to the second.
+Consequently, both answers will shape my response to each student’s unique GD&T training journey.
+My Initial Advice My initial advice is to use what you’ve just learned and share…

 Read article